futuredapp/infinity/README.md

+⚠️ This project is no longer maintained.
+Prefer to use more robust solutions like Paging library from Android Jetpack. ⚠️

 # infinity

 Tiny library with ability to provide support for infinite paginated scrolling in `RecyclerView`.
 It is able to show loading & try again layout at the bottom of the list.